Counting filter restricted paths in $\mathbb{Z}^2$ lattice: Unrestricted lattice paths

 \section{Unrestricted lattice paths}

 In this section we will recall general formulas for unrestricted paths counting.
 For further details see \cite{Kratt}.
 Below we will use the notation for the set of unrestricted paths from $A$ to $B$ on $\mathcal{L}$ with the set of steps $\mathbb{S}$.
+An example of unrestricted path on $\mathcal{L}$ is shown on Figure \ref{sk}.